 Abstracts covering dissertations accepted at accredited U.S. institutions since 1861, and thousands of new dissertations and theses are added each year.
 For dissertations done in 1997 and later, PDFs of some titles are available.

 This database gives access to the dissertations and theses produced by students at Georgia State University.

-Early American Imprints, Series I: Evans, 1639-1800 is the definitive digital collection containing virtually every book, pamphlet and broadside published in America over a 160-year period.
-Digitized from Charles Evans’ renowned “American Bibliography” and Roger Bristol’s supplement.
-Including more than 36,000 printed works and 2.3 million pages, Series I also offers new imprints not available in microform editions.
+Early American Imprints, Series I: Evans, 1639-1800 is a collection containing virtually every book, pamphlet, and broadside published in America over a 160-year period.
+Digitized from Charles Evans' renowned "American Bibliography" and Roger Bristol's supplement, it includes more than 36,000 printed works and 2.3 million pages.

 EBSCO’s extensive collection of eBook titles on EBSCOhost allows for a comprehensive and powerful search experience—with every search, relevant eBook titles will appear directly alongside your other EBSCO databases, exposing users to the full depth of your library’s offerings and increasing usage and visibility of your library’s entire collection.